koushik80/hybrid-infra-azure-intern-project/README.md

 `Getting Started`

-<p align="left">To review the project, follow these steps:</p>
+<p align="left">To review my work, follow these steps:</p>

 - Clone this repository to your local environment. <br />
 - Review the documentation for each technology area in the respective folders. <br />
-- Engage with hands-on exercises to translate theory into practice. <br />
+- Engage with hands-on exercises/LABS to translate theory into practice. <br />
 - Participate in team discussions and ask questions in the designated communication channels. <br />

 ---